Super senior: Poor choice of classes

 Super-seniors often include students who chose their classes without considering graduation requirements.
 They are often missing important requirements for their major or core/general education.
 Additionally, in changing of majors this creates an important concept in core classes as well as other classes in the curriculum.

 Music majors

 For music majors, participation in music ensembles is an obvious requirement over the course of their college career.
-At many colleges, large ensembles (full choir, concert/marching/jazz band, and/or symphony orchestra) rehearse four hours a week for only one credit (typically, the number of credits correspond to hours spent in class per week).
-This is to encourage non-music majors to be in the ensembles; however, it is not unusual for music majors to carry 8 classes in a semester for a normal credit load of 15-16 credits.
-Due to this more intense time commitment, music majors often have to take 2 or more semesters to complete their graduation requirements.
+At many colleges, large ensembles (full choir, concert/marching/jazz band, and symphony orchestra) rehearse four hours a week for only one credit (typically, the number of credits correspond to hours spent in class per week).
+This is to encourage non-music majors to be in the ensembles; however, it is not unusual for music majors to carry 8 classes in a semester for a normal credit load of 15–16 credits.
+Due to this more intense time commitment, music majors often have to take 2 or more additional semesters to complete their graduation requirements.